-The Dr. Leonard Latkovski Memorial Prize in History was established in 2009 by the Department of History and renamed in 2015 in memory of Leonard Latkovski, Ph.D., professor of history.
+The Dr. Leonard Latkovski Memorial Prize in History was established in 2009 by the Department of History and renamed in 2015 in memory of Dr. Leonard Latkovski, professor of history.
 The award is presented to a junior or senior for outstanding achievement in history.
-This year’s award goes to Sienna Bronson and Alexandra Cook.
+This year’s award goes to Elizabeth Shearin.

-The James b.
-Ranck Book Prize In American History is an annual gift honoring the late Professor Emeritus James B. Ranck.
+The James B. Ranck Book Prize in American History is an annual gift honoring the late Professor Emeritus James B. Ranck.
 It provides prizes of significant books on American history or political life to a student who is outstanding in this field.
 Professor Ranck taught history and political science at Hood from 1929 to 1967; he died in 1988.
-The prize is awarded to Victoria Wright.
+The prize is awarded to Anastasia Guerrero.

 The Elizabeth Yourtee Anderson '82 History Prize was established in 2011 by the Anderson family in memory of Elizabeth Yourtee Anderson ’82.
-The prize is presented annually to a student who has demonstrated outstanding achievement, integrity and passion for Maryland history, public history or historic preservation.
-The recipient is Anthony King.
+The prize is presented annually to a student who has demonstrated outstanding achievement, integrity and passion for Maryland history, public history and/or historic preservation.
+The recipient is Shannon Jilson.

 Shannon is a senior majoring in history and currently interning with the National Park Service Cultural Resources Of ce of Interpretation and Education; her work appears on the website of the NPS Teaching with Historic Places program.
 Shannon has worked many years with youth programs in Montgomery County, Maryland, and plans to work in youth and child education after graduation.
 As a successful transfer student, Shannon has impressed her instructors with her intensity and focus, her close reading of historical texts, and her ability to understand complex cultural issues in United States history.